SC3D: Dynamic and Differentiable Causal Discovery for Temporal and Instantaneous Graphs: Numerical Results

-As seen in Table~\ref{tab:nc8}, the PCMCI+ has the best AUROC score, reflecting excellent performance in global ranking performance on this small-scale system.
+As seen in ~\cref{tab:nc8}, the PCMCI+ has the best AUROC score, reflecting excellent performance in global ranking performance on this small-scale system.
 However, \textsc{SC3D} has the best AUPRC score, which is typically informative on sparse causal graphs, where precision at high confidence is crucial.
-The performance of DYNOTEARS and NeuralGC is significantly lower which can be attributed to their aggressive sparsification strategies and sensitivity to thresholding.
-In summary, these findings indicate that while PCMCI+ has excellent performance in overall ranking, \textsc{SC3D} has significantly better accuracy in identifying truw causal parents among the top ranked edges.
-This underscores \textsc{SC3D}'s ability to find stable and highly precise nonlinear lagged dependencies rather than optimizing performance for a single threshold.
+The NTS-NOTEARS algorithm improves over DYNOTEARS and NeuralGC in terms of AUROC, although its AUPRC value is significantly lower than those of \textsc{SC3D} and PCMCI+.
+TECDI and NeuralGC exhibit inferior ranking performance in this observational lag-only setup.
+In summary, these findings indicate that \textsc{SC3D} has competitive performance on nonlinear long range temporal dependencies, especially with strong precision-recall behavior for sparse lagged causal structure.